 Students must present a current TSTC Harlingen ID card to receive services.
-When the Health Services Office is closed, first aid assistance is available by calling the TSTC Police Department at 956.364.4911.
+When the Health Services Office is closed, first aid assistance is available by calling the TSTC Police Department at 956-364-4911.

-The TSTC Health Clinic offers limited health care to all students.
-The services include: administering a selection of over-the-counter medication, rendering first aid for minor wound care, free health screenings, and providing supportive counseling regarding your personal health matters.
-If you are required to see a physician, you will be referred to your private physician.
-If you do not have a physician, you will be referred to a local physician in the Harlingen area.
+The Health Clinic offers limited medical care to all students.
+The nursing services include: administering a selection of over-the-counter medication, rendering first aid for minor wound care, health screenings, medical equipment loaning, and health education.
+The Ask-A-Nurse Advice Line provides the option to call and speak with a nursing staff member regarding a health concern during normal clinic hours.
+Referrals are available for physician, counseling, weight management programs, support services, STD/HIV testing, and family planning services.
 In the case of an emergency, all students are responsible for any medical fees that occur.
 This may include ambulance transfers, hospitalizations, emergency room visits, or medical facilities.
+Please refer to the college calendar and Mustang E-blast newsletter for upcoming health and awareness event dates.

 Student Health Services offers two vaccinations on campus.
 The tuberculosis skin test is administered Mondays and Tuesdays only, for a fee of \$5.
-The bacterial meningitis vaccination is administered Monday through Thursday by appointment, for a fee of \$85.
-To be able to obtain the vaccinations you must be a registered student or have a student ID number with a submitted application.
+The bacterial meningitis vaccination is administered Monday through Friday by appointment, for a fee of \$70.
+To be able to obtain the vaccinations you must be a registered student or have a student ID number with picture identification.
 The vaccination must be paid in full at the cashier's window and a receipt must be presented to the nurse prior to administration.
 The bacterial meningitis vaccination is required for all students under the age of 30 and is effective for five years.
 The TB skin test is valid for one year, although some programs on campus may require the test to be repeated every six months.
 Continuing Education students may receive vaccinations prior to the start of training with proper verification.
-The Valley Aids Council provides a free and confidential clinic for all students.
-The health screening offers testing for HIV, syphilis, gonorrhea, chlamydia, and Hepatitis C. The VAC clinic is held at the Nurse's Office in the Student Center.
-Please contact the campus nurse or refer to the Mustang E-blast newsletter for upcoming testing dates.